 Here are a couple of other options in visual design careers:

 Graphic designers also use computer software, as well as traditional hand techniques, to create images and layouts for advertisements, publications, and reports; they may also design websites.
 While completion of a bachelor's program in graphic design is usually required to enter the field, aspiring professionals with a degree in another major might be able to obtain positions with additional training.

 Web developers design and oversee the capacity and performance attributes of websites, which may include content development.
 An associate's degree in a relevant field of study is typically required to obtain a position, along with a knowledge of graphic design and computer programming languages.
-At 27%, job opportunities for Web developers nationwide are expected to increase by a much faster than average rate between 2014 and 2024, as reported by the BLS.
-The BLS also reports that, as of May 2015, Web developers earned median annual wages of $64,970, with the highest levels of employment found in California and New York.
+Job opportunities for Web developers nationwide are expected to increase by a much faster than average rate of 15% between 2016 and 2026, as reported by the BLS.
+The BLS also reports that, as of May 2017, Web developers earned median annual wages of $67,990, with the highest levels of employment found in California and New York.